Old Manali VS Kasol VS Dharamkot: Which Hippy Tourist Town in India is Right for You?

 He seemed really creepy at first but he turned out to be alright — his “talking to women” technique could use a lot of work though.

 Everybody seems to be either constantly stoned and / or obsessed with doing yoga / some form of new age healing in Dharamkot.
 The Dalai Lama’s residence is a short walk away in McLeod Ganj and spiritual travellers are drawn to him like magnets to metal (or is it metal to magnets?).
 I was pretty lazy in Dharamkot, but I did manage to hike to a waterfall outside of town.
 It was a pleasant, and in some places treacherous, walk but the word waterfall may have been mistranslated.
 It’s basically a few pools full of clear green water — it’s actually really nice but don’t go there expecting thunderous cascades.
+I had planned to hike up to Triund, which is one of the better hikes in this area, but I was too lazy — it seems like it’s worth doing though.

 Getting there / Where to Stay